I’m glad you stopped by to read a post or two and wanted to get to know me a little better.

 I always check out the “About” page when I engage with a new writer, or teacher.
 I want to know who they are, where they come from and why I should trust them.
 If “our lives are our message,” then I want to know what their lives look like, especially if they are writing about spirituality, consciousness, faith, or family.
 Those questions aren’t theoretical; they are deeply personal.
-I don’t need teachers to divulge secrets, or air their dirty laundry, but I don’t trust teachers who seem more intent on selling themselves, than being themselves.
+I don’t need teachers who divulge secrets, or air their dirty laundry, but I don’t trust teachers who seem more intent on selling themselves, than being themselves.
 In our social media-driven world, it’s hard to find that balance, but here’s my attempt.

-These four are my greatest teachers.
+But these four are my greatest teachers.

 I call him “Babe,” or “T” most frequently.
 He is the funny, passionate man on the journey with me, intentionally and wholeheartedly.
 When I’m not keeping him busy with reading, podcasts and conversation, he runs Wavelines, our surf shop here in San Diego.